neubig/nlp-from-scratch-assignment-spring2024/README.md

 - [ ] [Write a report](#writing-report)
 - [ ] [Submit your work](#submission--grading)

-All deliverables are due by **Friday, February 29th**.
+All deliverables are due by **Thursday, February 29th**.
 This is a group assignment, see the assignment policies for this class.[^1]

 ## Task: Retrieval Augmented Generation (RAG)